 When should I not travel to Vietnam?

 If you have ever traveled anywhere tropical you know about the rainy season.
 We have traveled a couple of the countries in Asia during that time of the year but have never seen anything like Vietnam’s rainy season.
 For Vietnam rainy season is from January to September every year.
 It can get pretty crazy.
 We were in Hoian when it all started, to be honest, it didn’t stop raining for almost a month.
 We had slight breaks in the rain but it had rained so much that the water was over the roof on some of the houses in the old town.
 We really had never seen anything like it before.
 But when talking with the locals they said this is something that happens every year!
 We were in such shock but the locals we giving boat rides through the restaurants and down the streets.
+If you are traveling somewhere like Ho Chi Minh City its more developed then old town and is nowhere near as bad.
 Check out the video below to see how bad it really was!

 Before you travel to this amazing country make sure you check out these things to know before you go.